Why Should Your Website Have an SSL Certificate? - The Importance of Doing It Properly

 If your website is not currently on https then the good news is there is a solution.
-You need to implement an SSL certificate, but it is important to make sure this is done properly.
+You need to implement an SSL certificate, but it is important to make sure it is done properly.

 Importance of Properly Implementing an SSL Certificate

 When it comes to implementing an SSL certificate think about who you choose to carry out the migration.
-If the job is not done properly then it could do more harm than good to your website.

 Tried & Tested SSL HTTP to HTTPS Migration

-The team at Innovation Visual have already carried out a number of https to https migrations for our clients, meaning we have a tried and tested process in place.
+The team at Innovation Visual have carried out a number of https to https migrations for our clients, meaning we have a tried and tested process in place.
 There are a number of steps that must be undertaken for a successful migration including taking a backup /copy of the site in case there are any issues involved with the implementation process, as well as implementing the http -> https 301 redirects on the server side to name just two of the steps involved.